 On a free kick, opponents must “respect distance” by being at least 10 yards away from the ball.
-A kicker who thinks they are too close can “ask for 10” from the ref, who may then move the opponents back.
+A kicker who thinks opponents are too close can “ask for 10” from the ref, who may then move the opponents back.

 Sometimes an opponent stands right in front of the ball, like 1 yard away, making the kicker ask for 10.
 That’s not allowed — the opponent isn’t “respecting distance,” and is killing the kicker’s chance for a quick kick.
 A ref could caution (yellow card) the opponent.